 However, those outdated practices are not suited to the needs of the present, much less the future.

 Like the rotary phone, outdated business practices have been replaced with sustainable business practices, which are being embraced by forward-thinking businesses that want to do the right thing and gain a competitive advantage.

 Sustainability can be defined in different ways.
 One of the most commonly accepted definitions comes from a 1987 UN Report:

 Sustainability is the ability to meet the needs of the present without compromising the ability of future generations to meet their needs.”

 Think for a moment about our most basic needs: food, water, and shelter.
-Traditionally throughout human history, these were provided on a local, moderate scale.
-Food was grown locally, water came from a clean local source such as a river, and shelter was modest.
+Throughout human history, these were provided on a local, moderate scale.
 In recent decades, however, this has completely changed.

 Multiply this by 300 million people in the U.S. alone, and you can begin to see how this can create a strain on a planet that has never in its history had to produce so much for so many people.